A Lifelong Journey of Learning and Sharing

 I went back to high school to get my high school diploma after my first child was born so I still graduated at 18.
 Although I was awarded a scholarship to attend Arizona State University, I was already pregnant with my second child (a planned pregnancy this time) and had to let the scholarship go.
 At the time, my husband’s career was more important than mine.
 He was earning his Bachelor’s Degree through a military program called the Airman Education and Commissioning Program (AECP) at ASU.
 Our marriage lasted almost nine years but it was the disaster most people had predicted it would be.

-Defying Expectations: Pursuing Education Against All Odds
+Pursuing Education Against All Odds

 Ironically, my father did not want to send me to college even though my teachers thought I had the potential to get a PhD.
 When I was 15 Daddy asked me if I wanted to be a nurse or a secretary because he thought an Associate’s Degree would be fine and I’d probably get married anyway.
 He and I had a serious confrontation that year and I determined that I would be out of the house as soon as possible; and, indeed, I was.

-Persistence and Determination: Navigating Education and Career Transitions
+Navigating Education and Career Transitions

 After my divorce, I remarried quickly to the man I am still married to.
 That was 1969—55 years ago.
 When I was 28 I really wanted to go back to school, so I registered for one class at the local community college.
 I was so scared and lacking in self-confidence.
 The registrar wanted me to take a remedial English class but my husband convinced him that I had previously earned a scholarship and could probably handle English 101.
 I did, of course, and kept going, in spite of moving back to Arizona.
 I earned an Associate’s Degree in General Studies which I thought would prepare me to eventually get a Bachelor’s and even Master’s Degree.
 It did, but it was years later after a long career in real estate.